Craig grew up in the UK before heading to Sydney in 2002 where he started his business and pursued his passion for sailing.

 Learn more ...

-Since Helen’s passing, Manuel was inspired by her attitude to life and in her memory established Helen’s Hope, a not- for- profit organization with a two-fold: To raise awareness of the need research funds that will help in the search of a cure for this disease and to provide financial support for services to brain cancer patients and their families.
+Since Helen’s passing, Manuel was inspired by her attitude to life and in her memory established Helen’s Hope, a not- for- profit organization with a two-fold mission: To raise awareness of the need for research funds that will help in the search of a cure for this disease and to provide financial support for services to brain cancer patients and their families.

 Since its launch almost two years ago, Helen’s Hope has raised more than 14K for research and with it’s latest event, the 2016 Helen’s Bay Walk, they will begin to fulfil its 2nd part of its mission.